DPWasserman/ames-housing-prices/README.md

 # Housing Prices in Ames, Iowa
 Model to determine the prices for houses in Ames, IA

+For details, please see the PowerPoint document in the repo.

 The folder structure is as follows:
 - ames: Python code which is leveraged by the Notebooks
 - data: Where data files should be stored and maintained